8bitmcu/dmenu/README.md

 Building and installing
 =======================

-1. clone to repository locally on your machine
+1. clone this repository locally on your machine
 2. Install libconfig from your package manager
-3. run `make && sudo make install` from within the same folder
+3. run `make && sudo make install` from within the repository folder
+4. copy and edit the config file: `cp /etc/dmenu/dmenu.cfg $XDG_CONFIG_HOME/dmenu/dmenu.cfg`